We stand with Ukraine to help keep people safe. Join us

 Securing financial transactions is one of the primary reasons for using a VPN solution.
 This is why enabling VPN encryption when using public Wi-Fi networks is a must.
 However, the actual degree of protection provided by a VPN depends on multiple factors:

-And here’s each of these factors in detail.
+Below are each of these factors in detail.

 Encryption strength

 The strength of VPN encryption relies on the key length.
 Without going into too much detail, the longer the key length, the harder it is to be deciphered by cybercriminals.
 The first keys were 128-bit-long, now 256-bit-long keys are the gold standard.
-These can’t be cracked with brute force as it would take billions of years — yes, literally billions! — to go through all the possible combinations of bits.
+These can’t be cracked with brute force as it would take billions of years—yes, literally billions!—to go through all the possible combinations of bits.

-There are also various types of ciphers — formulas used to encrypt the data:
+There are also various types of ciphers—formulas used to encrypt the data:

 Terms of VPN service

 Every business has to monetize its services somehow.
-The most common approach for VPN providers is logging the customer’s actions to get aggregated data for analysis — or providing no-logging VPN for paid subscriptions.
+The most common approach for VPN providers is logging the customer’s actions to get aggregated data for analysis—or providing no-logging VPN for paid subscriptions.

 Laws and jurisdictions of your country of residence